DoH with dnsproxy by AdguardTeam

 Short explanation of the command we’ll execute there.

-Personally I use DoH via adguard’s DNS resolvers.
+Personally I use DoH via adguard’s DNS resolvers.- We specify their DoH url via the -uoption

 Here I picked Cloudflare but you could use anything else here. (eg 8.8.8.8)